Liverpool · Public Access · BSB-regulated

 Direct Access Barristers Liverpool

-Public Access counsel for the Liverpool Civil & Family Court, the Queen Elizabeth II Law Courts and Merseyside tribunal venues — instructed directly, on a fixed fee, without a solicitor in the middle.
+Instruct a Public Access barrister in Liverpool without going through a solicitor.
+BSB-regulated counsel for the Liverpool Civil & Family Court, the Queen Elizabeth II Law Courts and Merseyside tribunal venues, on a fixed fee agreed in writing.

-Liverpool is one of the principal Bar centres of the Northern circuit and the main hearing centre for civil, family and Crown Court work across Merseyside.
-For the right kind of work — a written advice, a drafted statement of case, an FDR, a final hearing — instructing a Liverpool direct access barrister is faster and substantially cheaper than routing the work through a Merseyside firm.
+Liverpool is one of the principal Bar centres of the Northern circuit and the main hearing centre for civil, family, Crown Court and tribunal work across Merseyside.
+For the right type of work — a written advice, a drafted statement of case, an FDR, a final hearing, a tribunal appeal — instructing a Liverpool direct access barrister is faster and substantially cheaper than routing the same instruction through a Merseyside firm with counsel added on top.

-Clerk&Counsel places independent, BSB-registered Public Access counsel for clients in Liverpool, Birkenhead, the Wirral, St Helens, Southport, Sefton, Knowsley and across the wider North West.
-We are a clerking agency, not a chambers; we route instructions to suitable counsel based on fit, availability and fee.
+Clerk&Counsel places independent, BSB-registered Public Access counsel for clients in Liverpool city centre, Birkenhead, the Wirral, St Helens, Southport, Sefton, Knowsley, Warrington, Chester and across the wider North West.
+We are a clerking agency, not a chambers: instructions are routed to the counsel who best fits the matter, the venue and the fee bracket, rather than to whoever happens to share a building with the clerk.

-Most Liverpool direct access instructions are confirmed within 24–72 hours.
+Most Liverpool direct access instructions are confirmed within 24 to 72 hours.
 For urgent injunction work, listed FDRs and short-notice TCC applications counsel can usually be briefed inside a day.
+Every fee is agreed and fixed in the BSB-compliant client care letter before any work starts, so there are no hourly surprises.

 Send a brief →